 Ever seen Catch Me If You Can?
 Here’s the film’s larger-than-life inspiration.

-Passing a hotel in the city, Abagnale noticed a flight crew and was struck by an idea: he could pose as a pilot, travel the world, and never have a problem cashing cheques.
+Passing a hotel in the city, Abagnale noticed a flight crew and was struck by an idea: he could pose as a pilot, travel the world, and never have a problem cashing checks.
 The next day, he called the Pan American World Airways office and asked for the purchasing department, claiming that the hotel he was staying at had lost his uniform.
 They directed him to their New York supplier, who fitted him for a new uniform.

 Abagnale used adhesive stickers from a model Pan Am airplane to make a Pan Am pilot’s license, and found that he could use it to travel the world for free, courtesy of an airline policy offering free rides to each other’s pilots.